vaskozl/minilb/README.md

     * Requires a BGP capable router at all times which can limit flexibility
     * Nodes generally get a static subnet and BGP does close to nothing, neither Cilium nor Flannel actually use it to "distribute" routes between nodes since the routes are readily available from the APIServer.

 Furthemore other load-balancing solutions tend to be much heavier than, `minilb` - requiring daemonsets that tend to use between 15-100m CPU and between 35-150Mi of RAM in my testing.
-This amounts to undue energy usage and less room for your actual applications. `minilb` works with any CNI. `flannel` is particularly suited, since when in `host-gw` mode performs native routing similar to the other CNIs with no VXLAN penalties while using only 1m/10Mi per node.
+This amounts to undue energy usage and less room for your actual applications. `flannel` is particularly suited, since when in `host-gw` mode performs native routing similar to the other CNIs with no VXLAN penalties while using only 1m/10Mi per node.

 Lastly all other solutions rely on CRDs which make boostraping a cluster that much more of a pain.

 ## How `minilb` works

 At startup `minilb` looks up all routes to nodes and prints them out for you so you can set on default gateways or even directly on devices.
 The manual step is similar to how you would add each node as a BGP peer, but instead you just add the static route to the node.
-The PodCIDRs are normally assigned by [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) and are static once the node is provisioned.
+The podCIDRss are normally assigned by [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) and are static once the node is provisioned.

 On startup `minilb` prints:
 ```